 2.3.1.5.
 Double-click on an existing product and subsequently press the “Delete” button on the keyboard to delete this product.

 2.3.1.6.
-Click on the “back arrow” in the menu bar to open the product library (see Figure 2).
+Click on the “blue arrow” in the menu bar to open the product library (see Figure 2).
 Afterwards, click “Product Category” and then select the product category of interest (e.g., fruit).

 [ Place Figure 2 here]